armijnhemel/binaryanalysis-ng/src/identification/README.md

 that show how the individual methods can be used and there is one script that combines multiple methods into a single workflow.

+The "all in one" script is `bang_identification.py` and it combines YARA, proximity matching and VulnerableCode.

 ## YARA in BANG

 The file `bang_identification_yara.py` is a proof of concept to see how YARA